-The specific reviews (above) resulted in two partial assurance opinions (negative) and one minimal assurance opinion (negative).
+The specific reviews (above) resulted in three partial assurance opinions (negative).
 Given the negative assurance opinions the Service should review the related risks to ensure the control frameworks are operating effectively and if the risk profile needs to be amended.